sharadshriram/CS4145-Project-CampusIRChatbot/README.md

 ## Using the chatbot
 The chatbot is accessible at []().
 However, ping us on the course slack channel for you to interact with the chatbot.
 Once you are inside the chatbot, you can use the following commands to interact with it

-    - `\start` starts the interaction with the chatbot
+    - `/start` starts the interaction with the chatbot
-    - `\stop` stops the interaction with the chatbot
+    - `/display` displays the course preferences of the user
-    - `\recommend` gives recommendations of courses based on user preferences
+    - `/recommend` gives recommendations of courses based on user preferences
-    - `\courses` updates the course preferences for the user.
+    - `/addpreference` updates the course preferences for the user.
+    - `/points` displays the points accumulated
+    - `/remove` remove the preference of the user
+    - `/menu` lists all the chatbot commands

 ## Project Structure
 The project directories and files are structured in the following tree:

-    - `images` runs worker API, requester API and chatbot
+    - `images` images for the repo
-    - `python-bot`
+    - `python-bot` files of implementation
-        - `file` purpose
-        -
     - `README.md`

 ## Setting Up